MichelEChaghoury/InterviewPreparation/FAQ.md

 Use the **STAR** technique:

 - Situation: In my previous Job, I volunteered to cover the tasks of a co-worker who was off sick for several weeks.
 This situation resulted in me having to manage the work of two people.
-- Task: It was my task to ensure my own work, and that of my co-workers were completed on time and to the required standards.
+- Task: It was my task to ensure my work, and that of my co-workers were completed on time and to the required standards.
 - Action: I started by collating both my own and my co-worker's duties into a list.
 I then rearranged the list with the urgent tasks at the top, and the remainder in descending order based on priority, I then decided how long each task would take to complete including the resources needed.
 Finally, I blocked out my diary, canceled non-urgent appointments and set to work.
 - Result: By being meticulous in my planning and organizing, I was able to complete the work of two people while my co-worker was off sick.
 My manager praised me for my work ethic and the fact I had volunteered during a very busy period for the company.